Ceduna, South Australia: History

-In June 1901, the town of Ceduna was proclaimed.
+On 20 June 1901, the Town of Ceduna was proclaimed.
 For many years, locals called the township Murat Bay and it was not until the railways came and called the siding Ceduna in 1915 that locals adopted the name.
 The Ceduna Jetty was built in 1902.

 The Tod Water pipeline was officially opened by Mr M McIntosh, Commissioner of Public Works, June 1928.

 Ceduna was the site of a major satellite telecommunications facility operated by the Overseas Telecommunications Commission.
 It was a major employer in the town until made redundant by technological change.
 It was built in 1969 and by 1984 almost half of Australia's International telecommunication traffic passed through Ceduna's Earth Station.
 The dish is now operated remotely and used as a radio astronomy observatory by the University of Tasmania.

 On 4 December 2002, Ceduna received international attention when the path of totality of a solar eclipse passed directly over the town.
 Though the day had at times been partly cloudy, and although mere kilometres away in Thevenard the view was still clouded over, the southwestern sky where the Sun and Moon were located was clear from Ceduna itself at the time of the total solar eclipse, late in the afternoon.

 In the 2007/2008 state budget, Premier Mike Rann (who had opened the new Ceduna TAFE campus in the early 1990s) announced a commitment of $36 million for Stage 1 of the Ceduna Hospital Redevelopment.
 It was opened in 2011.

 In February 2010 Premier Mike Rann opened the world's largest mineral sands mine, Jacinth-Ambrosia Mine, operated by Iluka Resources.
 The $390 million mine is located 200 km north west of Ceduna.